kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

 ### Start with Docker Desktop

-If you are using Docker Desktop for this lab:
+If you are using Docker Desktop for this lab instead of `podman`:

 1. Open a terminal or command prompt:\
     \